wefner/experiments/README.md

 Finally let's use `asyncio`: `socket_asyncio.py`

 Notice how the endpoints that timeout are at the end.
-We gain some speed as we don't wait for endpoints to timeout but we carry onto the next one.
+The idea here is that this code is more efficient resource wise because we don't rely on the OS scheduler
+> There is a lot of room for improvement so the take away here is not the actual runtime.

 ```
 $ time python socket_async.py
 Opening socket to google.com